humdrum-tools/humdrum-documentation/guide/ch10/index.md

 `grep ^=9$ france12.krn`

-The asterisk means \"zero or more\" instances of the preceding expression.
+The asterisk means "zero or more" instances of the preceding expression.
 For example, the following regular expression will match any reference record or global comment in the file `clara29`: